Repost from 2015. Edited, updated, and corrected.

 I wish I had comforting words to share with you, but I don’t.
 This blog does not exist for the purpose of converting Christians to atheists.
 I have no interest in being an evangelist for atheism.
 I am far more interested in helping those who have been hurt by religion, people who want a way out, but can’t seem to find it.
 At best, I am a facilitator, one who helps others as they journey through life.

-My journey has brought me from Evangelicalism to atheism. (see From Evangelicalism to Atheism series) Like many Christians turned atheist, my journey had a lot of stops before I reached the conclusion that I was an atheist.
-For a time I was a liberal Christian, then a universalist, and later an agnostic.
+My journey has brought me from Evangelicalism to atheism.
+Much like many Christians-turned-atheists, my journey had a lot of stops before I reached the conclusion that I was an atheist.
+For a time, I was a liberal Christian, then a universalist, and later an agnostic.
 Each and every step of the journey was/is difficult.
-Atheism and humanism is where I finally found the peace and purpose I was looking for.
-Your journey may not be the same as mine, and that’s OK.
+Atheism and humanism are where I finally found the peace and purpose I was looking for.
+Your journey may not be the same as mine, and that’s okay.

-Many have run from fundamentalism only to find themselves tangled up in a less aggressive form of fundamentalism.
-They rightly abandoned the social fundamentalism of their previous church only to find themselves ensnared by the same theological fundamentalism in an Evangelical church. (see Are Evangelicals Fundamentalists?)
+Many have run from Fundamentalism only to find themselves tangled up in a less aggressive form of Christianity.
+They abandon the social Fundamentalism of their previous churches, only to find themselves ensnared by the same theological Fundamentalism they left.
+(See Are Evangelicals Fundamentalists?)

 Some people find rest and peace in liberal/progressive Christianity.
 Others find that liberal Christianity is just a temporary stop along the slippery slope of reason.
-Many people, unwilling to abandon spirituality altogether, join groups like Unitarian Universalists or one of the many “spiritual” religions of the world.
+Many people, unwilling to abandon spirituality altogether, join groups such as the Unitarian Universalist church or one of the many “spiritual” religions of the world.

 Some, like me, keep on traveling until they embrace agnosticism or atheism.
 They have let reason guide them every step of the way.
 Are they more enlightened than others are?
-No. While I have no need for a god or a religion, I recognize that many people do.
-In their darkest moments many people need a god to cling to, a god that gives them hope.
+No. While I have no need for a deity or a religion, I recognize that many people do.
+In their darkest moments, many people need a God to cling to, a transcendent being who gives them hope.
 I do not consider such people ignorant or foolish.
-If that is what gets them through the night who am I to object.
-As long as their religion is kept within the walls of their home or church they will get no argument from me.
+If that is what gets them through the night, who am I to object?
+As long as their religion is kept within the walls of their home or church, they will get no argument from me.

-I do think that religious fundamentalism is a pernicious evil that we should work very hard to eradicate.
-It is alarming that Christian fundamentalists can be considered viable candidates for President.
-It is in everyone’s best interest to neuter religious fundamentalism wherever it is found.
-When fundamentalists gain political power, liberties are lost and people die.
+I do think that religious Fundamentalism is a pernicious evil that we should work very hard to eradicate.
+It is alarming to what degree Christian Fundamentalists control the Federal government these days.
+It is in everyone’s best interest to neuter religious Fundamentalism wherever it is found.
+When Fundamentalists gain political power, freedoms are lost and people die.

-This blog is meant to be a bright light along the journey of life.
-It says to Christian fundamentalists and Evangelicals that there is deliverance from the bondage they are in.
+This blog is meant to be a bright flashing light along the journey of life.
+It says to Evangelicals that there is deliverance from the bondage they are in.
 You need not fear becoming an atheist.
 No one will try to convert you.
-You WILL be challenged and encouraged to exercise reason as you continue your journey.
+You WILL be challenged and encouraged to exercise reason as you continue your journey, however there are no altar calls at my church.
 Read, study, and ask questions.
 Don’t be afraid to go off the beaten path.
 Sometimes, in an out-of-the-way place, you will find what you are looking for.